tawicorp/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `type` - (Required, String, ForceNew) The service type.
 The valid values are  'web', 'download' and 'video'.
     Changing this parameter will create a new resource.

+* `service_area` - (Required, String, ForceNew) The area covered by the acceleration service.
+The valid values are 'outside_mainland_china', 'mainland_china', and 'global'.

 * `sources` - (Required, List, ForceNew) An array of one or more objects specifies the domain name of the origin server.
     The sources object structure is documented below.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id.
     Changing this parameter will create a new resource.

 The `sources` block supports: